- Bachelor of Arts

 Maureen Murdock, PhD, is a Jungian-oriented psychotherapist in private practice in Santa Barbara, CA. and holds a certificate in EMDR.

-Kirsten Gabriel Olson, PhD earned her doctorate in Clinical Psychology from the University of Georgia.
+Kirsten Olson, PhD earned her doctorate in Clinical Psychology from the University of Georgia.
 Currently, Dr. Olson is a clinical psychologist working in Counseling and Psychological Services at the University of California Santa Barbara.

 Richard Posalski, MSW

 Richard has been a clinical supervisor with the Jewish Big Brothers/Camp Max Strauss, The Los Angeles Free Clinic, Emanuel Academy, The Child and Family Center and is a currently a clinical supervisor at Valley Trauma Center.

 Barbara's theoretical orientation integrates Gestalt, solution focused and psychodynamic theories.
 Currently, she teaches Professional Ethics and the Law, Domestic Violence, Clinical Skills I, and Process of Group Psychotherapy.